Grimes: 2018–2021: Miss Anthropocene and collaborations

-2021–present: Alter Ego, collaborations, and upcoming sixth album
+2021–present: Alter Ego, collaborations, and Psy Opera

 On March 5, 2021, Grimes signed with Columbia Records.
-On May 8, Grimes appeared on a Saturday Night Live sketch as Princess Peach alongside the host, Elon Musk, as Wario.
-Her song "California" was featured in the animated film The Mitchells vs. the Machines.
-In June, she appeared in Doja Cat's music video "Need to Know".

-Later in June, Grimes started a new partnered Discord server called "Grimes Metaverse Super Beta" and a new podcast "Homo Techno", co-hosted with science communicator Liv Boeree.
+On May 8, 2021, Grimes appeared on a Saturday Night Live sketch as Princess Peach alongside the host, Elon Musk, as Wario.
+In June 2021, she appeared in Doja Cat's music video "Need to Know".
+Later that month, Grimes started a new partnered Discord server called "Grimes Metaverse Super Beta" and a new podcast "Homo Techno", co-hosted with science communicator Liv Boeree.
 She used the Discord server to tease new music frequently, and released a snippet of a song called "Shinigami Eyes" which she continued to promote in subsequent social media posts, as well as an upcoming collaboration with British DJ Chris Lake.
-Grimes spoke about an upcoming concept album with Billboard, describing it as a "space opera".
+Grimes spoke about an upcoming concept album with Billboard in July 2021, describing it as a "space opera."

-In July 2021, Grimes, alongside will.i.am, Alanis Morissette, Nick Lachey, and Rocsi Diaz were revealed as judges on Alter Ego, a new singing competition series in which the contestants make the use of motion capture technology to portray themselves as "dream avatars".
+In July 2021, Grimes, alongside will.i.am, Alanis Morissette, Nick Lachey, and Rocsi Diaz were revealed as judges on Alter Ego, a new singing competition series in which the contestants make the use of motion capture technology to portray themselves as "dream avatars."
 She also made a cameo appearance in the short film Discord: The Movie, alongside Awkwafina, Danny DeVito, and J Balvin.
-On September 30, Grimes released a new song titled "Love" recorded in response to her separation from Elon Musk and its subsequent media attention.
-On December 3, Grimes announced the title of her sixth studio album, Book 1, and released a new single titled "Player of Games".
-In December, Grimes teased a collaboration with the Weeknd on Discord, saying it would be released in 2022.
+On September 30, 2021, Grimes released a new song titled "Love" recorded in response to her separation from Elon Musk and its subsequent media attention.
+On December 3, 2021, Grimes announced the title of her sixth studio album, Book 1, and released a new single titled "Player of Games".
+In December 2021, Grimes teased a collaboration with the Weeknd on Discord, saying it would be released in 2022.

 In January 2022, Grimes partnered with the video game Rocket League for the Neon Nights event.
 The event ran from January 26 to February 8, and featured Grimes-themed items and her songs "Shinigami Eyes" and "Player of Games".
-In January, Grimes announced a 10th anniversary vinyl of her album Visions.
-On January 26, she released "Shinigami Eyes".
+In January 2022, Grimes announced a 10th anniversary vinyl of her album Visions.
+On January 26, 2022, she released "Shinigami Eyes".
 A week later, on February 3, 2022, Grimes announced her forthcoming EP titled Fairies Cum First.
-In April, Grimes was featured on the song, "Last Day" by the Russian band IC3PEAK from the album Kiss of Death.
-Grimes was featured in the music video for Bella Poarch's "Dolls" which was released on July 15.
-Grimes was an opening act on select dates for Swedish House Mafia's "Paradise Again Tour" alongside Kaytranada, ZHU, and Alesso.
-The tour ran from July 29 to November 13 Grimes appeared on Bella Poarch's song, "No Man's Land" from the Dolls EP, which was released on August 12.
+In April 2022, Grimes was featured on the song, "Last Day" by the Russian band IC3PEAK from the album Kiss of Death.
+Grimes was featured in the music video for Bella Poarch's "Dolls" which was released on July 15, 2022.
+Grimes was an opening act on select dates for Swedish House Mafia's Paradise Again Tour alongside Kaytranada, ZHU, and Alesso.
+The tour ran from July 29 to November 13, 2022.
+Grimes appeared on Bella Poarch's song, "No Man's Land" from the Dolls EP, which was released on August 12, 2022.